AzureDistributionAccount/Azure-Labs/README.md

 ## 🟣 About Azure

-**Azure** is a controlled communication and logging system designed for private message intake and secure observation.
+**Azure** is a Free Roblox Executor made Specifcally to Run Cheats / Exploiting Software.

 Built with a **purple and black minimalist theme**, Azure focuses on clarity, restriction, and permanence — ensuring that only authorized inputs are recorded and only intended viewers can access them.

 > [!CAUTION]
-> The only official places to download the Azure App are this GitHub repository.
+> The only official places to download the Azure App is this GitHub repository.
 > Any other websites offering downloads or claiming to be official may contain malicious or modified versions.

 ## 🎯 Purpose

-Azure was created as an experimental platform for:
+Azure was created as an executor for:

-- Controlled message transmission
-- Persistent data logging
-- Private monitoring environments
-- ARG (Alternate Reality Game) systems
+- Easy and Simple Script Execution of Scripts
+- Exploiting and Cheating in Roblox

 ---

 ## ⚙️ Features

-- 🔐 **Restricted Input System**
-  Only predefined identifiers can send messages.

-- 🗂️ **Persistent Storage**
-  Messages are stored permanently in a cloud database.

-- 👁️ **Private Viewing Panel**
-  Messages are accessible through a restricted interface.
+- Undetected By Server Anti-Cheats and Roblox

-- 🎨 **Minimal UI Design**
+- Premium UI and Easy to Understand Layout
-  Clean purple + black theme for a professional look.
+- Easy Script Execution
+- Includes Many Built-In Scripts Such as Fly, No-Clip, Etc.
 ---

-## 🧱 Project Structure
+## ⬇️ Download

+The Download link is